Edmund Kemper: Psychology

+Shortly after arriving at California Medical Facility in 1973, Kemper was admitted to psychiatrists for re-evaluation.
+He was re-diagnosed with antisocial, narcissistic, and schizotypal personality disorders.

 Imprisonment

 In the California Medical Facility, Kemper was incarcerated in the same prison block as other notorious criminals such as Herbert Mullin and Charles Manson.
 Kemper showed particular disdain for Mullin, who committed his murders at the same time and in the same area as Kemper.
 He described Mullin as "just a cold-blooded killer... killing everybody he saw for no good reason."
-Kemper manipulated and physically intimidated Mullin, who, at 5 ft 9 in, was a foot shorter than him.
+Kemper manipulated and physically intimidated Mullin, who, at 5 ft 9 in, was a foot shorter than he.
 Kemper stated that "[Mullin] had a habit of singing and bothering people when somebody tried to watch TV, so I threw water on him to shut him up.
 Then, when he was a good boy, I'd give him peanuts.
 Herbie liked peanuts.
 That was effective because pretty soon he asked permission to sing.
 That's called behavior modification treatment."

-Kemper remains among the general population in prison and is considered a model prisoner.
+Kemper remained among the general population in prison and was considered a model prisoner.
 He was in charge of scheduling other inmates' appointments with psychiatrists and was an accomplished craftsman of ceramic cups.
-He was also a prolific narrator of audiobooks; a 1987 Los Angeles Times article stated that he was the coordinator of the prison's program and had personally spent over 5,000 hours narrating books with several hundred completed recordings to his name.
+He was also a prolific narrator of audiobooks for a charity program that prepared material for the visually impaired; a 1987 Los Angeles Times article stated that he was the coordinator of the prison's program and had personally spent over 5,000 hours narrating books with several hundred completed recordings to his name.
 Kemper was retired from these positions in 2015 after he experienced a stroke and was declared medically disabled.
 He received his first rules violation report in 2016 for failing to provide a urine sample.

-While imprisoned, Kemper has participated in a number of interviews, including a segment in the 1982 documentary The Killing of America, as well as an appearance in the 1984 documentary Murder: No Apparent Motive.
+While imprisoned, Kemper has participated in a number of interviews, including a segment in the 1981 documentary The Killing of America, as well as an appearance in the 1984 documentary Murder: No Apparent Motive.
 His interviews have contributed to the understanding of the mind of serial killers.
-FBI profiler John Douglas described Kemper as "among the brightest" prison inmates he interviewed and capable of "rare insight for a violent criminal."
+FBI profiler John E. Douglas described Kemper as "among the brightest" prison inmates he interviewed and capable of "rare insight for a violent criminal."
 He further added that he personally liked Kemper, referring to him as "friendly, open, sensitive, [and having] a good sense of humor."
+However, Kemper's discussions with Robert Ressler changed how the FBI conducted interviews with serial killers.
+According to Ann Burgess, Kemper told Ressler at the end of one of their interviews, "The guard isn't coming back.
+They're on change of shift.
+He's not going to be here for 30 minutes.
+In that time, I could snap your head and leave it on the table.
+I'd own the prison then.
+I killed an FBI agent."
+After the guard came back, Kemper said he was joking.
+Regardless, FBI agents were required to conduct interviews in pairs and could no longer do this alone.